Inquests are necessary if the cause of a death was violent, sudden or not known. Inquests are managed by a Coroner.

 Do Coroners deal with all deaths?

-No, a Coroner will only be involved if the death occurred in suspicious circumstances, was during surgery, was due to a road traffic accident or was due to unnatural causes or violence.
+No, a Coroner will only be involved if the death occurred in suspicious circumstances, was during surgery, was due to a road traffic collision or was due to unnatural causes or violence.

 What happens in a post-mortem?